How Much Does It Cost To Rent A Storage Unit?

 Level of Accessibility Offered

 Not all units offer 24 hours access, many are only open between the normal working hours of the day.
 Whilst this may be fine for some, it may just make it more complicated than you would like to gain access to your possessions.
 For those who are at work all day, this may mean that you can only gain access to your unit on the weekend.
-If your looking for a long term storage solution this is perfectly acceptable but for those who need to access their unit day in and day out, a 24 hours access is the better option.
+If your looking for a long term moving and storage solution this is perfectly acceptable but for those who need to access their unit day in and day out, a 24 hours access is the better option.

 Insurance Cover For Possessions